CombiRWTH/StaffScheduling/cases/case_catalog.md

 ### 📝 Description

-This file contains the list of all employees within our PE (Planungseinheit), which already have submitted vacation days or shifts within TimeOffice or days that are either crossed off or worked within another PE.
+This file contains the list of employees within our PE (Planungseinheit) which already have submitted vacation days or shifts within TimeOffice or days that are either crossed off or worked within another PE.

 ### 📐 Structure